 (Middle Eastern spiced meat sandwich)

 Shawarma meat is typically shaved off a large rotating cone of layered meat.
 The meat is roasted with radiant gas or electric heat.
-Pieces of meat are sliced off and served in a folded pita with garnishes and condiments.
-This recipe is a simpler homemade version with all of shawarma's signature flavor.
+The shawarma vendor cuts off thin slices of the roasted meat and serves them in a folded pita with garnishes and condiments.
+This recipe is a simpler, homemade version of what you find on the street.
+It's the spices that give it all of shawarma's signature flavor.

 The word shawarma is an approximation of the Turkish word for "turning."
-Sometimes spelled shwarma, and known as guss in Iraq.
+Sometimes spelled shwarma.
+Known as guss in Iraq.

 - Lean lamb or beef, or boneless, skinless chicken, sliced very thinly -- 2 pounds